 1.3.1 Make your article discoverable

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.

-Building Services Engineering Research and Technology operates a conventional single-blind reviewing policy in which the reviewer’s name is always concealed from the submitting author.
+Building Services Engineering Research and Technology operates a conventional single-anonymize reviewing policy in which the reviewer’s name is always concealed from the submitting author.
 All papers submitted to Building Services Engineering Research and Technology are subject to peer review by members of a carefully appointed editorial board.